LIBERTY

 committee to support the new rule are analyzed to be misrepresented.

 WARNING !!!
-Challenges

-to the validity of the indictment have been presented to the courts for many
+the indictment have been presented to the courts for many years as any lawyer

-tax on an individual, AND TO CARRY THE BURDEN OF PROOF THAT IT IS A VALID (not
+on an individual, AND TO CARRY THE BURDEN OF PROOF THAT IT IS A VALID (not

 merely legislated) TAX against a challenge that it is an improper infringement